bdelacretaz/bertrands-blog-2023/src/posts/2023/2023-05-11-distributed-teams-devoxx-uk.md

 "Distributed teams that _actually_ work - Devoxx UK London, May 2023"
 %}

-I think the talk went well, as a compliation of thoughts and recommendations based on some of [my other talks](https://pinboard.in/u:bdelacretaz/t:pressbook/).
+I think the talk went well, as a compilation of thoughts and recommendations based on some of [my other talks](https://pinboard.in/u:bdelacretaz/t:pressbook/).
 Lots of great questions from the audience, thank you!